Getting Started With Artificial Lights for Food Photography

 Speed Lights

-A speed light can be a great light when you’re first getting started with artificial lighting.
-They are like mini strobes, which is basically an off-camera flash.
+A speed light is a great light to start with in the beginning.
 They’re more affordable and much smaller, so they’re great for small spaces and taking with you on location.
 The thing to note is to be sure the speed light is compatible with your camera make and model.

 artificial lights for food photography